Heegaard Floer correction terms, with a twist: Introduction

 \section{Introduction}

-One of the most fascinating results in low dimensional topology is Donaldson's theorem about intersection forms of smooth 4--manifolds: it asserts that any negative definite intersection form of a closed smooth 4--manifold is diagonalisable over~$\Z$.
-Both assumptions on the 4--manifold are crucial.
-On the one hand, an equally fascinating result of Freedman shows that every unimodular symmetric bilinear form appears as the intersection form of some closed \emph{topological} 4--manifold.
-On the other hand, an easy plumbing construction shows that any symmetric bilinear form is the intersection form of some smooth 4--manifold with boundary.
+One of the most fascinating results in low dimensional topology is Donaldson's diagonalizability theorem for intersection forms of smooth $4$--manifolds; it asserts that any negative definite intersection form of a closed smooth $4$--manifold is diagonalisable over~$\Z$.
+Both assumptions on the $4$--manifold, smoothness and closedness, are crucial.
+On the one hand, an equally fascinating result of Freedman shows that every unimodular symmetric bilinear form appears as the intersection form of some closed \emph{topological} $4$--manifold.
+On the other hand, an easy construction shows that any symmetric bilinear form is the intersection form of some smooth $4$--manifold with boundary.
 Note however that one cannot control the topology of the boundary.
-In this paper we are interested in the possible intersection forms of smooth 4--manifolds bounding a fixed 3--manifold.
-Our approach is based on previous work of Ozsváth and Szabó who drew inspiration from~Fr{\o}yshov~\cite{Froyshov_SW_boundary_1996}.
+In this paper we are interested in the possible intersection forms of smooth $4$--manifolds bounding a fixed $3$--manifold.